-When the weather outside turns frightful, there’s nothing cozier than a warm, crackling blaze in the hearth.
+When the weather outside turns colder, there’s nothing cozier than a warm, crackling fire in your fireplace and a steaming cup of tea in your hands.
 But a wood-burning fire in your fireplace can cause health problems, especially if you or a family member has a history of lung disease.

 One way you can reduce your health risks with burning wood in your home is to use newer fireplace inserts.
-Those manufactured after 1992 are significantly cleaner-burning than older models because of federal air quality regulations that went into effect at that time, the EPA says.
+Those manufactured after 1992 are significantly cleaner-burning than older models because of federal air quality regulations that went into effect at that time, according to the EPA.

 If these newer appliances are properly installed, well-maintained and used correctly, they can reduce outdoor and indoor air pollution resulting from burning wood – and consequently, help reduce risks to your health.